Supplement: ODE Plugin Explanation¶

 }

-next, the initialization function will be called just once.
-The simBodies argument contains a pointer to the ODEBody object created above for the simulation.
+Next, the initialization function is called once.
+The argument simBodies contains pointers to the ODEBody objects created above for simulation.

 bool ODESimulatorItem::initializeSimulation(const std::vector<SimulationBody*>& simBodies)